ObsidianLabs/vscode-algorand/README.md

 - Stateless Algorand Smart Contract (ASC) executions for both
 	- [contract account](https://developer.algorand.org/docs/features/asc1/stateless/modes/#contract-account)
 	- [delegated approval](https://developer.algorand.org/docs/features/asc1/stateless/modes/#delegated-approval)

+There are some examples of transaction in the `example/txns` folder, you can import it and try to push transactions in the Algorand Panel.

 Before using the feature, please make sure you have successfully started an Algorand node.